-- (a) To map and leverage existing community assets structures that could serve as building blocks for engaging communities in PHC, health promotion and health and social service delivery, including emergency management. - (b) To institutionalize community engagement and participation, with a view to strengthen PHC, health promotion and health and social service delivery, including emergency management; and - (c) To strengthen interdisciplinary country capacities for research, monitoring and evaluation to document lessons from community engagement practices to inform interventions in countries and the Region.
+- To map and leverage existing community assets and structures as the foundation for engaging (a) communities in PHC, promoting health and delivering health and social services, including emergency management. - To institutionalize community engagement and participation to strengthen PHC, health (b) promotion, health and social service delivery, including emergency management; and - To strengthen interdisciplinary country capacities for research, monitoring and evaluation to document best practices and lessons learnt from community engagement efforts.
+These insights will be used to guide interventions in both individual countries and across the Region.